mvarga1989/Matej_Varga/content/about.md

 I am working as a postdoctoral scientist, lecturer and teaching assistant at the [ETH Zürich](https://ethz.ch/de.html), [Institute of Geodesy and Photogrammetry](https://igp.ethz.ch/) in the group of [Geosensors and Engineering Geodesy](https://gseg.igp.ethz.ch/) led by [Prof. Dr. Andreas Wieser](https://gseg.igp.ethz.ch/people/group-head/prof-dr--andreas-wieser.html).

 I am passionate about collecting and processing geospatial data using various geodetic and geophysical measurement systems.
-I have extensive experience studying, using, and teaching with GNSS, total stations, levels, terrestrial laser scanners, laser trackers, cameras, radar, gravimeters, and magnetometers.
+I have extensive experience studying, using, and teaching with GNSS, total stations, levels, terrestrial laser scanners, cameras, gravimeters, and magnetometers.

 ![2](Twitter_heading-min1.png)
 <!--- [<img src="Twitter_heading-min1.png"/>]() --->